Since LogDog has been with us, their app has been downloaded over 200,000 times and they are currently only on Android!

 Given the fact that a large part of LogDog’s audience comes from their blog, we decided to use an inbound marketing strategy to ensure that these visitors received the high-quality content they expected.
 A blog is the most important tool a company has to improve their credibility and to continuously engage with the clients.
 That's why we encouraged LogDog to frequently update their blog and, most importantly, to write about topics their readers would find interesting.
 This inbound content strategy, not only had positive effects on existing customers' engagement, but also it considerably increased the number of new monthly visitors.

 Our tip: don't use Reddit for spamming backlinks.
 Instead, donate your time and efforts to the community as much as possible.
 That's exactly what we did - we used Reddit to expose LogDog's high-quality content to a wider number of readers.

 We researched through Quora and gathered the most professional questions people were asking, related to online security.
 We worked with LogDog’s expert team to find the best answers to these questions, which resulted in really high engagement.

 Our tip: don’t use Quora to simply "build links".
 Try to really help people, encourage them to upvote and to follow your profile.
 You'll see that long term results are much more profitable.

 Because ProductHunt moderators are the ones who decide which products get listed on the homepage, we simply helped LogDog to get their foot in the door.
 Eventually, they were spotted by one of ProductHunter’s admins and were featured on the homepage!

 The results, you ask?

-We don’t want to toot our own horn but since LogDog has been with us, their app has been downloaded over 200,000 times and they are currently only on android (OCT 2015).
+Since LogDog have been with us, their app has been downloaded over 200,000 times and they are currently only on android (OCT 2015).